Assigning privileges and roles to PostgreSQL users

 --cluster-id <cluster_ID>

-You can request the cluster name with the list of clusters in the folder and the username, with the list of users.
+You can get the cluster name from the folder’s cluster list and the username from the list of users.

 To assign roles to a cluster user: